Wingz003/README-Generator-o-Luigi/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./utils/LICENSE)

 # Description
 This assignment generates and formats a README file for the user after answering a series of questions.
-It is a very straightfoward and simple alternative than having to write a README by scratch.
+It is a very straightforward and simple alternative than having to write a README by scratch.

 # Table of Contents
 * [Installation](#installation)